What is the stretch?

 It almost seems too obvious to mention, but a subject that goes hand in hand with our choice of genetics is our decision when to make the change from the 18/6 light schedule for vegetative growth to the 12/12 photoperiod needed to induce flowering.
 If we are aware that the plants we?re growing have a tendency to stretch, it makes sense to give them a shorter veg period, allowing ample headroom in the grow tent for upward expansion, making sure we optimise our cultivation area to the maximum.

 It?s normal practice for growers to use HPS lamps during flowering.
 These lamps give a warm light spectrum with more red frequencies in it, designed to mimic the natural autumnal light to aid flowering.
 However, at the same time it is this very same red light spectrum light that induces stretching in ours plants.
-An easy way to avoid this is to continue using the same Metal Halide lamps we?ve used during vegetative growth for a few more weeks into flowering.
+An easy way to avoid this is to continue using the same Metal Halide lamps we’ve used during vegetative growth for a few more weeks into flowering, also to use LEC CMH Lighting kits.
 The blue-ish light spectrum of these lamps will encourage tighter internode spacing and help enormously to reduce stretching and keep plants to a reasonable height.
 After 2-3 weeks of 12/12 we can change the MH lamp for the HPS and continue flowering as normal.
 Of course, the same effect can also be achieved using variable spectrum LED lamps.

 Temperatures in the grow room